RevontuletIntel/brand/README.md

 Together, we can build a safer world for all.

 # The Logo
+>[!IMPORTANT]
+>Do not make any unauthorized changes to the colors or layout of the logo.
+>Where possible, always use the [vector versions of logo files](assets/logo/vector).

 When using the Revontulet logo, please make sure it's used consistently and is readable against the background on which it is placed.

->[!TIP]
->To ensure readability, use the contrast checker [here](https://color.adobe.com/create/color-contrast-analyzer)
->You can read more about contrast rations and accessibility [here](https://adobe.design/stories/leading-design/inclusive-palettes-with-adobe-color).
+To ensure readability, use the contrast checker [here](https://color.adobe.com/create/color-contrast-analyzer) You can read more about contrast rations and accessibility [here](https://adobe.design/stories/leading-design/inclusive-palettes-with-adobe-color).

-Do not make any unauthorized changes to the colors or layout of the logo.

-Where possible, always use the [vector versions of logo files](assets/logo/vector).

 ### On Light Backgrounds